VerteNet -- A Multi-Context Hybrid CNN Transformer for Accurate Vertebral Landmark Localization in Lateral Spine DXA Images: Methodology

 MCFB overcomes these limitations by using DRSA and DRCA at different feature map resolutions, along with the concept of CSA~\cite{restormer, csa2}, as shown in Fig.~\ref{fig3}(d).
 These modules, which will be explained in the following sections, have proven effective and significantly improved VLL results in DXA LSIs.

-VerteNet also utilizes the same approach as GuideNet~\cite{zaid} for heatmap, center offset, and corner offset calculations.
+For the regression heads, VerteNet also follows the same approach as GuideNet~\cite{zaid} for heatmap, center offset, and corner offset calculations.
 The heatmap module provides the approximate location of each vertebra's center, the center offset module refines this location, and the corner offset module calculates the coordinates of the vertebrae corners.
 For more details on these modules, please refer to GuideNet~\cite{zaid}.
 The following subsections will first explain DRSA, then the working principle of DRCA, and finally the details of MCFB.